 Registrations are accepted during Late Registration for any regularly scheduled class, space permitting.
-Registrations received after the close of Late Registration date for regularly scheduled classes require written permission from the instructor on a blue-slip form.
-The blue slip form must accompany the enrollment form.
-Both forms must be submitted to the Enrollment Services Office for manual processing.
-Please note: Late registrations incur a \$25.00 late registration fee.
+Registrations received after the close of Late Registration date for regularly scheduled classes require permission from the instructor indicated on the add/drop form.
+The add/drop form must be signed and submitted to the Enrollment Services Office for processing.
+Please note: Late registrations incur a \$35.00 late registration fee.